CIVA-Lab/DMNet_Rina/colab/README.md

 # Colab tutorial

 We provide a colab running tutorial.
+Please read and run the DMNet_colab.ipynb.

 There are two streams in the DMNet: mask stream and marker stream